WeDemCowards/des/README.md

 After CBC is implemeneted, I will consider the program *complete*.
 Other modes of operation would be nice to include also, but there isn't too much educational or functional benefit to this.
 This isn't meant to be a swiss army tool.

-### Weak key detection
-An easy feature to implement.
-Research the problem, but I will probably simply check for weak keys explicitly.

 ### 3DES
 Would be easy enough to implement, with the only problem being cluttering up my